 Feedback from the use of VR for treating depression has been very promising, with patients responding with how they transferred their virtual experiences into real-life scenarios.
 Virtual Reality presents a low cost alternative therapy, thus increasing the accessibility to depression treatment and support.

-Shining light on mental darkness
+Shining a light on mental darkness

 The demand for improved mental health via VR use as been well documented based on years of scientific research.
 That said, this market remains in its early stages, since the technology, at least so far, as not been perfected.
-Measuring emotional responses through facial EMG is a well established research method.
+Measuring emotional responses through facial EMG is a well-established research method.
 With advances in sensor technologies, machine learning and artificial intelligence, Emteq are launching a low cost platform for researchers in 2017, with consumer versions shortly thereafter.
 If you’re interested in learning more, do get in touch.